FreddiLavender/SQL_Queries/README.md

 SELECT *

-FROM CITY
+FROM city

-WHERE COUNTRYCODE = 'USA'
+WHERE countrycode = 'USA'

-AND POPULATION > 100000
+AND population > 100000